toriancrane/pulumi-api/README.md

 ## Conclusion

-In an age where software and infrastructure are becoming increasingly intertwined, tools that bridge these two worlds offer immense value.
+In an age where software and infrastructure are becoming increasingly intertwined, tools that bridge the gap between these two worlds offer immense value.
 Pulumi's Automation API is one such tool, offering flexibility, power, and a high degree of customization.
 Whether you're managing complex infrastructure requirements, building custom deployment workflows, or just tired of wrestling with DSLs, the Automation API could be the game-changer you need.